nachiketnaik-cmd/TVP-VAR-analysis-on-Indian-Sectoral-Indices/README.md

-# TVP-VAR Analysis of Indian Sectoral Indices
+# TVP-VAR Analysis on Indian Sectoral Indices

 > Examining return and volatility spillovers across NSE sector indices using Time-Varying Parameter VAR and the Diebold-Yilmaz connectedness framework — with oil market structural shocks as key driving variables.